Build a Ruby Project

 For Language versions and other build-environment specific information visit our reference pages:

-The rest of this guide covers configuring Ruby projects on Travis CI.
-If you’re new to Travis CI please read our Tutorial and build configuration guides first.
+This guide covers configuring Ruby projects on Travis CI.
+If you’re new to Travis CI, please read our Onboarding and General Build configuration guides first.

 The Ruby environment on Travis CI uses RVM to provide many Ruby implementations, versions and even patch levels.